denizen-star/kblog/docs/application_master_documentation.md

 # 2. Operational Control: Starting and Restarting

 Operational control is centered on orchestrating the static server (for HTML/JS/CSS), the Express API, and environment variables required for telemetry forwarding.
+For a concise, step-by-step runbook (install, start, restart, recovery), see `@docs/current/APPLICATION_OPERATIONS_GUIDE.md`.

 ## 2.1.
 Full Application Startup Procedure